 In Case of an Accident or If You Get Lost

-Call 911 or call 209.258.6000 ext 0, from a cell phone.
+Call 911 or call 209.258.7210, from a cell phone.
 Wait for someone to answer, do not hang up until all pertinent information has been gathered.

-At 10,000 feet, exposure to the sun is 40% greater than it is at sea level.
+The Sun’s rays are much more intense at altitude.
 We recommend sunscreen with a sun protection factor of 15 or higher as well as eye protection.

 Lightning and Thunderstorms

-Brief afternoon thunderstorms are common in the mountains.
-Seek shelter when you see a storm developing.
-You are responsible to take proper precautions to include keeping off ridge-lines and staying clear of chairlift houses and towers, power lines, open spaces, lone trees and signposts.
-Lifts may close on occasion causing delays.
-Please take this into consideration when planning on-mountain activities.
+Afternoon thunderstorms are common in the mountains.
+Take proper precautions when you see or hear a storm developing: Seek shelter, keep off ridgelines, and stay clear of chairlift houses, lift towers, power lines, open spaces, lone trees and signposts.
+Lifts may close on occasion, causing delays.

 If you live at a lower elevation, you may tire more easily.
 Take it easy at first, plan short trips until you are acclimated and drink plenty of water.
 Some visitors may experience symptoms associated with Kirkwood’s high altitude.
 Symptoms may include headaches, nausea, and dizziness, loss of appetite, restless sleep, coughing and difficulty in breathing.
 If symptoms persist or if you have a concern about your health, you should seek medical attention.